Christ Church Cathedral, Grafton: Heritage listing

 Cathedral Church of Christ the King has aesthetic significance at a State level as an example of the culmination of architect John Horbury Hunt's ecclesiastical ideas.
 It is significant for its simplification of brickwork, the scale of the west end entrance double archway, the interior arches and the attention to ventilation in the hot Grafton climate.
 Hunts use of adjustable and fixed wooden louvers instead of glass is purported to be the first attempt to alleviate the problem of heat in any public building in Australia.

 The place has strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 Cathedral Church of Christ the King is integral to the identification of the sense of place for the Grafton community and is valued by the Anglican community as a symbol of religious worship and parish administration in the Northern Rivers region.
 By being a cathedral, the City of Grafton came to city status.
 The significance and high esteem held for the cathedral and its architecture has been held for many years and is demonstrated through the 1930s additions to the cathedral that were faithful to Hunt's intentions by use of the clay from the same pit and same moulds to make the bricks.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 Cathedral Church of Christ the King has high archaeological potential and is an important example and benchmark of the ecclesiastical architecture of John Horbury Hunt.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 Cathedral Church of Christ the King is one three large ecclesiastical commissions of the architect John Horbury Hunt (the others being the cathedrals at Armidale and Newcastle).

-Sub-Deans & Canon Residentiaries of Grafton
+Sub-Deans and Canon Residentiaries

 Until 1949, the Bishop was formally the Dean, and the cathedral incumbent was the Sub-Dean.